Angelolok/no_game/README.md

 # no_game
-i'l have no pyton proekt.
+i'l have no pyton progect.
-this is pyton proect.
+this is pyton progect.